 The first-year curriculum emphasizes math, physics and chemistry and their application to general problems in the chemical process industries.
 In the second year, students choose one of four specialties: Organic Chemistry, Physical Metallurgy, Extractive Metallurgy or Pollution Treatment.
-Analytical lab practice, unit projects are a major part of the second-year program.
+Analytical lab practice, unit operations, process dynamics and unit projects are a major part of the second-year program.
 Some courses in the latter half of the second year are chosen on an elective basis.